 - A. The Department shall establish and maintain a database of approved expenses and disallowed expenses for the current and upcoming fiscal years pursuant to A.R.S. § 15-2401 et seq, and this Article.
 The Department shall make the database available to parents online and disaggregate the approved expenses by eligibility category. - B. The Department shall establish a process to review an expense before making an administrative decision to deny the expense.
 The Department shall provide a copy of the process to the Board and include the process in the handbook adopted pursuant to R7-2-1503. - C. The Department shall not request repayment for an expense it has approved for a specific ESA.
 The Department shall treat similar expenditures by similarly situated account holders in the same manner.
-This Section does not create authorization for an account holder to expend funds in a manner not permitted by statute. - D. Pursuant to R7-2-1511, a parent who has had an expense disallowed by the Department may file a written request for a hearing within 30 days after being served the notice of the disallowed expense.
+This Section does not create authorization for an account holder to expend funds in a manner not permitted by statute. - D. The Department shall consider all account holder requests for MCC Code expansions.
+Any MCC code exceptions granted to one parent, shall be extended to all parents within 5 business days. - E. Pursuant to R7-2-1511, a parent who has had an expense disallowed by the Department may file a written request for a hearing within 30 days after being served the notice of the disallowed expense.